Edgar-Donk/tkinter.ttk.style/README.md

 ```
 Testing this we see no effect which might not be surprising when we see that at this stage the button widget has no element named
 padding.
 We can test this finding out the component and their element names from an active session.
 We can change the button layout of
 the green theme and test again.
 It works!
 Let's try it out on the orange theme.
-Checking out the button we see we have a configure and a
+Checking out the button we see we have a configure and
-layout that already has padding, so hopefully it works with only minimal changes.
+a layout that already has padding, so hopefully it works with only minimal changes.
 First we add padding to configure.
-This does not work
+When testing
-when testing, so we swop the button and padding positions.
+this does not work, so we swop the button and padding positions.
 ```
         "TButton": {
             "configure": {"width": 10, "anchor": "center", "padding": [10, 0]},